Makerspace

 Orientation

-Laser Appointment
+Laser appointment

 3D Printing & 3D Scanning

-Service Details
+Service details

-• 3D Printers are available on a first come, first served basis.
+• 3D printers are available on a first come, first served basis.

-• Project design and support from staff
+• Project design and support from Makerspace Innovation Assistants

 • Consultation request.
 Time on equipment is subject to availability during designing/planning consultations.